Pera-Swarm/swarm-simulator/README.md

 npm install
 ```

-(The recommended node version is Node 16)
+| It is recommended to use Node 16 or newer version

 ### Environment Variables